CutieZone/pronouns-over-dns/README.md

 ### Consistency

-It is recommended to use the same number of segments for each record, however it is not mandatory.
+It is recommended to use the same number of segments for each record, however that is not mandatory.

+## Extra

+This originated, as far as I can tell, from [this blog post by fasterthanlime](https://fasterthanli.me/articles/state-of-the-fasterthanlime-2024#all-the-personal-news).
+If someone can find an earlier source, I'd be happy to amend it, but this is an attempt at formalizing the format.